by : RJ Fisher last update: September 2020

 #9 – Nasi Goreng – Indonesian Fried Rice

 At home, Nasi Goreng was a staple food.
 Of course, no-one makes it better than mom.
 Although, come to think of it, my father also used to make a wicked Nasi Goreng and actually I’m not so bad myself.

 It’s true that Nasi Goreng originated as a poor men’s dish.
 After all, you only need a handful of rice, onion, garlic and some leftover veggies.
 If you’re lucky enough to find an egg, well then fire up that wok and start stirring.
 Of course, it works even better with some added protein like chicken, pork, seafood or even tofu.

 Indonesian fried rice requires a dash of kecap manis (sweet soy sauce) and a chunk of trassi (fermented shrimp paste) to be added in the sizzling hot wok together with the other ingredients.
 My dad always liked to spice things up by throwing in a few chilies or sambal (chili paste).
-I swear that my high chili tolerance is a result from that good old home cooked Nasi Goreng.
+I swear that my high chili tolerance is the result of that good old home cooked Nasi Goreng.